 Here’s a quick rundown of recent revenue-related news for Maryland.

 May 2021 – Maryland Governor Larry Hogan signs House Bill 940, legalizing sports betting.
 The base tax rate set is at 15 percent.
 The rate will increase to 17.5 percent when an operator reaches an annual mobile wagering revenue of over $5 million.
-The state continues working towards a target launch date of September 1, 2021.
+The state continues working towards a target launch in fall 2021.

 Learn More About Betting on Sports in MD and Beyond

 With the Old Line State getting ready to enter a new era of legal sports betting, be sure to check out our list of top online sportsbooks to wager with.

 As Maryland moves closer to launch day, Sports Betting Dime will provide exclusive promo codes for top sports betting sites.
 We’ll also keep you informed of any important updates regarding rules and regulations sports bettors should be aware of.

 To see how Maryland stacks up against other states, you can explore our state-by-state sports betting revenue tracker.